Email Marketing & Automation

 Email Validation Versus Verification

-We were having a discussion with a founder of an email cleansing platform, on the state of the email list cleansing industry.
-If you go to that link, you’ll find a lot of players in the market – many of which we’ve tested and used for our clients.
-We struck up a relationship with Neverbounce (now a sponsor of the blog) because their system did an extraordinary job of verifying our newsletter list and our clients’ lists.
+We were discussing the state of the email list cleansing industry with the founder of an email cleansing platform.
+If you go to that link, you’ll find many players in the market—many of which we’ve tested and used for our clients.
+We struck up a relationship because their system did an extraordinary job verifying our newsletter and clients’ lists.

-There are some huge differentiators between the players in the market, but at the very foundation of the tools is the simple question of whether they are an email validation tool or an email verification tool.
+There are some huge differentiators between the market players, but at the very foundation of the tools is the simple question of whether they are an email validation tool or an email verification tool.
 There’s a huge difference between the two.

 Let’s first look at the journey of an email address.
 The first issue is simply accepting the construction of the email address.
-Email length is important as well as construction.
+Email length and construction are important.
 That’s validation.
-A valid email will be sent, but not necessarily received by the recipient’s server for a number of reasons.
+A valid email will be sent but not necessarily received by the recipient’s server for a number of reasons.
 The emails may be accepted or bounced (returned).

 Verification is an essential maintenance step for any large email sender.
-Most very large email senders integrate validation directly into their landing forms and intake processes.
-The vast majority of email service providers will send to every email address on your list whether or not it’s bad.
-Then they will change the status of the subscriber based on the bounce code received.
+Most large email senders integrate validation directly into their landing forms and intake processes.
+Most email service providers will send to every email address on your list, whether or not it’s bad.
+Then, they will change the subscriber’s status based on the bounce code received.

-An Email Service Provider’s deliverability just means that the recipient server received the email.
-If it bounces, they may even send it over and over depending on the bounce code.
-Sending a lot of emails to email addresses that bounce email addresses can severely impact your overall email deliverability.
+An Email Service Provider’s deliverability means that the recipient server received the email.
+If it bounces, they may even send it repeatedly, depending on the bounce code.
+Sending many emails to email addresses that bounce email addresses can severely impact your overall email deliverability.
 Poor lists can drive most of your emails to the junk folder rather than the inbox – even when the recipient is valid.

 What is Email Validation?